wangantian/wangantian.github.io/_team/team.md

   - /team.html
 ---

 I am seeking self-motivated students with flexible research interests, including but not limited to FPGA/ASIC hardware implementations with various applications, AI with a security focus, and embedded systems.
 Please email me at first_name.last_name@pfw.edu with your potential interest(s), CV, and transcripts.
 Current PFW students are expected to take one of my courses during my current teaching cycle.
+The group is tentatively named "Secure and Innovative Computing System Research Group," in commemoration of the group name my advisor used at Clemson.
 Please note that PFW does not offer a Ph.D. program, and I do not have any postdoctoral position openings at this time.

 ## Graduate students (master level) at Purdue University Fort Wayne